mitranim/ng-decorate/readme.md

 defaults.controllerAs = 'vm';
 ```

+I recommend setting your application's main, or only, module as the default (see
+below).

 ## Gotcha

-The catch is that each angular "module" used by the decorators, either
+Each angular "module" created or reused by the decorators must be present in the
-explicitly or implicitly, must be present in the dependency tree of the module
+dependency tree of your main module (the one that has been bootstrapped via
-that has been bootstrapped via `ng-app` or `angular.bootstrap`.
-If you let the
+`ng-app` or `angular.bootstrap`).
+If you let the decorators create new
-decorators define new angular modules, you must add them to the dependency list
-of the main one.
+modules, you must add them to the dependency list of the main module.

-To skip this chore, I recommend using a single angular module for the entire
+To avoid this, use a single angular module for the entire application, setting
-application, setting it in `defaults` or explicitly passing it to decorators.
+it in `defaults` or explicitly passing it to decorators.
+The real modularity
+comes from ES6 modules, so there's nothing to gain by maintaining a separate
-There's no need to maintain a separate dependency tree for the DI injector when
+dependency tree for the DI injector.
-the real modularity comes from ES6.

-## Analogs
+## Prior Art

-Here are some other Angular1.x decorator libraries I found.
+Found some other Angular1.x decorator libraries:
 * [a1atscript](https://github.com/hannahhoward/a1atscript)
 * [angular2-now](https://github.com/pbastowski/angular2-now)

-`ng-decorate` is minimalistic.
-It aligns with the Angular1.x directive API so
-you don't have to learn new things, and uses only one decorator per service or
-directive.
-The libraries listed above aim to align with the Angular2 decorator
+These libraries focus on syntax, trying to emulate the Angular 2 decorator API.

-API.
-Pick whichever approach you prefer.
+In contrast, `ng-decorate` focuses on solving the real problem of making
+Angular's dependency injection work with ES6 modules, and aligns with the
+Angular 1.x directive API.
+It also introduces property bindings that don't exist
+in Angular 2, in order to deduplicate property declarations.